 Testimony begins in US states' lawsuit to block T-Mobile/Sprint deal

-Witness testimony began Monday over an effort by U.S. state attorneys general to stop T-Mobile U.S. from buying Sprint Corp , in a case that highlights disagreements between federal antitrust enforcers, who are Republican, and Democrats in powerful states.
+Witness testimony began Monday over an effort by U.S. state attorneys general to stop T-Mobile US Inc from buying Sprint Corp, in a case that highlights disagreements between federal antitrust enforcers, who are Republican, and Democrats in powerful states.

-REUTERS: Witness testimony began Monday over an effort by U.S. state attorneys general to stop T-Mobile U.S. from buying Sprint Corp , in a case that highlights disagreements between federal antitrust enforcers, who are Republican, and Democrats in powerful states.
+NEW YORK: Witness testimony began Monday (Dec 9)over an effort by US state attorneys general to stop T-Mobile US Inc from buying Sprint, in a case that highlights disagreements between federal antitrust enforcers, who are Republican, and Democrats in powerful states.

 Sprint chief marketing officer Roger Sole took the stand Monday morning.
-He discussed the company's strategies for attracting customers from competitors, which included trying to entice customers away from competitors by slashing prices, as well as its efforts to move to next-generation 5G technology.
+He testified about the company's strategy for enticing customers from competitors, which included slashing prices and touting its efforts to move to next-generation 5G technology.

+The states presented evidence on Monday that T-Mobile's prepaid brand MetroPCS lowered the price on its phone plans in 2016 in the same week that Sprint introduced an aggressive promotion to offer phone plans comparable to Verizon, AT&T and T-Mobile, but at half the price.

+The evidence is central to the states’ argument that Sprint and T-Mobile as standalone companies force competition between the carriers and provide the best deal for consumers.

 The case represents a break with the usual process of states coordinating with the federal government in reviewing mergers, and generally coming to a joint conclusion.